-JTF-RH and DLA will notify the State of Hawaii Office of Planning and Sustainable Development that the Proposed Action would be consistent with the de minimis Activities List under the Coastal Zone Management Program, and therefore not subject to further review by the Hawaii Coastal Zone Management Program.
+JTF-RH and DLA notified the State of Hawaii Office of Planning and Sustainable Development that the Proposed Action would be consistent with the de minimis Activities List under the Coastal Zone Management Program, and therefore not subject to further review by the Hawaii Coastal Zone Management Program.
+Correspondence with the Hawaii Coastal Zone Management Program is included in Appendix C.